HuRef: HUman-REadable Fingerprint for Large Language Models

 where $S_C(\cdot, \cdot)$ computes the cosine similarity between its two input matrices.

-To render the output vector appears to be Gaussian, we adopt the standard GAN~\citep{karras2019stylebased} training scheme.
-We add a simple MLP as the discriminator $\displaystyle D$ that is trained to discriminate between real Gaussian vectors and the convolutional output vector $\displaystyle \vv$.
-In this setting, the convolutional encoder serves as the generator.
-During training, for every $m$ steps, we alternate between training the discriminator and the generator.
+To render the output vector to be Gaussian, we adopt the standard GAN~\citep{karras2019stylebased} training scheme.
+We add a simple MLP as the discriminator $\displaystyle D$ that is trained to discriminate between real Gaussian vectors and the output vector $\displaystyle \vv$.
+In this setting, the encoder serves as the generator.
+During training, for every $m$ step, we alternate between training the discriminator and the generator.
 The discriminator loss $\mathcal{L}_D$ is thus given by

 While training the generator we also need to incorporate the contrastive learning loss.
 Thus the actual loss $\mathcal{L}$ for the training generator is a combination of $\mathcal{L}_C$ and $\mathcal{L}_D$.